We've independently reviewed this article to make sure it's as accurate as we can make it.

 Most automatic ice makers have a sensor in them that can read the water levels inside your machine.
 When the water isn’t filling up the reservoir correctly, the sensor triggers the light on the front door.

 Even if your reservoir is actually full, your sensor may not be able to function correctly.
-There could be some debris or buildup of some kind on the sensor itself, causing a misreading.
+There could be some debris or calcium/mineral buildup of some kind on the sensor itself, causing a misreading.

 To fix this, use the following steps: